 |

 To belong to this group, one must have recorded 400 or more species on his or her Monterey County (MTY) bird list.
 Not everyone keeps a county list, but those who participate are shown here at their current list totals [as of the most recent update].
 You can read the details regarding when they joined the Club — for example, Ron Branson was first to hit 400 on 4 Sep 1988 — and their thoughts on other birding topics.
 While members are careful about the species they include on their lists — and many are verified by photos, rarity committee review, publication, or a strong reputation — this is just a list.
 The commentary is light-hearted; words in quotation marks are quotes from the observer.
-There are now 28 members, plus an honorary member; sadly, seven of them are now deceased.
+There are now 30 members, plus an honorary member; sadly, six of these observers are now deceased.

-MTY totals last updated as of 15 January 2024
+MTY totals last updated as of 1 December 2024

 |